-FULL MANAGEMENT FEE: 10% of the monthly rent + VAT.
+FULL MANAGEMENT FEE: 10% of the monthly rent plus VAT.
 We maintain a flexible attitude, and our business is structured to meet all clients' individual circumstances.

-If you require Key Drummond to purely find you a prospective tenant, a letting fee equal to 75% of the first month's rent plus VAT is charged, subject to a minimum charge of £720.00.
+If you require Key Drummond to purely find you a prospective tenant, a letting fee equal to 75% of the first month's rent plus VAT is charged, subject to a minimum charge of £700 plus VAT.

 This fee includes: tenancy set-up (references & credit checks), drawing up the tenancy agreement, and notifying the utility suppliers.
 The landlord will be required to collect the rent each calendar month and manage the property themselves.

-For rent collection only service a letting fee equal to 7.5% of the first month's rent plus VAT is charged.
+For rent collection service a letting fee equal to 7.5% of the rental amount plus VAT is charged per calender month.

 A fee of £180.00 plus VAT will also be charged for the negotiating of a tenancy renewal, any periodic agreements and/or rent increases for existing tenants.
 For a comprehensive list of charges please contact the Lettings office on 01202 700 888 for further information.